SISO APP Searches in Lattices with Tanner Graphs: Simulation and Discussions

-Simulation results for a superorthogonal space-time lattice code with 4PSK constellation (Example~\ref{ex2}), in both quasistatic and fast fading channels, are discussed.
-Each half of the superorthogonal constellation belongs to a $D_4$ lattice, implicitly defining a shaping region; only six of the twelve $L(\Lambda)$ labels listed in Example~\ref{ex3} (first four, last two) are needed to cover the lattice points in the shaping region.
-In order to test the algorithm's efficiency, only the most likely label (or two labels)---post belief propagation---are retained; the others receive zero probabilities (re-normalization is performed after setting to zero the probabilities of discarded labels).
+The decoding of a 32-point super-orthogonal space-time lattice constellation $\mathcal{C}\in \mathbb{R}$ (Example~\ref{ex2}) using the above algorithm is illustrated in both iterative and non-iterative scenarios.
+Each half of $\mathcal{C}$ belongs to a $D_4$ lattice, implicitly defining a shaping region; only six of the twelve $\bd{L}(\Lambda)$ labels listed in Example~\ref{ex3} (see Table \ref{tab:cardin}) are needed to cover the lattice points in the shaping region.
+The algorithm's efficiency was separately tested by retaining (post BP) only the most likely label (or two labels); others receive zero probabilities (re-normalization performed after setting to zero the probabilities of discarded labels).
+Bit 5-tuples are mapped to one of the thirty-two codewords, then transmitted over two channels uses (2.5 bits/channel use).
+A (depth-eight, block) coordinate interleaver can scramble the coordinates of many space-time codewords before transmission.
+If $b$ bits are sent per channel use, and $E_s$ is the symbol energy then $E_b/N_0[dB] = E_s/N_0[dB] + 10*\log_{10}\left(({N_r}/{b})\right)$ \cite{dis:zhu}.
+The channel is constant over $T = 2$ uses.
+A data packet has 500 super-orthogonal codewords; a plotted point in Figs.~{\ref{f:Quasi}},~{\ref{f:fast}} averages 2000 packets.